Large deviations for systems with non-uniform structure: Definitions

-\begin{definition} Say that a non-decreasing function $g\colon\NN\to\NN$ is a \emph{mistake function} if $\frac{g(n)}{n}$ converges to $0$.
-We say that $\LLL$ is \emph{edit approachable} by $\GGG$, where $\GGG\subset \LLL$, if there is a mistake function $g$ such that for every $w\in\LLL$, there exists $v\in\GGG$ with $\hat{d}(v,w)\leq g(|w|)$. \end{definition} An important consequence of edit approachability is that we can replace sufficiently long words in $\LLL$ with words in $\GGG$ in such a way that estimates on Birkhoff averages, and thus estimates on empirical measures, can be well controlled, while at the same time, \eqref{eqn:edit-ball} guarantees that not much entropy is lost this way.
+Edit approachability allows us to replace sufficiently long words in $\LLL$ with words in $\GGG$ in such a way that estimates on Birkhoff averages, and thus estimates on empirical measures, can be well controlled, while at the same time, \eqref{eqn:edit-ball} guarantees that not much entropy is lost this way.

 Control on the Birkhoff averages is given by the following lemma.